Carrigtwohill: Places of interest

 The huge rock from which Carrigtwohill derives its name is about half a mile north-eastwards of the town itself, and is in the townland of Carrigane.
 The rock is honeycombed with caves; some are large and extend for miles underground where stalactites are to be found.
 Tradition has it that a goat once entered one of these caves, emerging in the townland of Ballintubrid, a few miles southwards.
 The cave where the goat emerged is called Poll an Ghabhair, meaning The Goat's Hole.

 The town is the home of Barryscourt Castle.
 The castle was originally built in the 12th century and rebuilt in the 16th century.
 The castle grounds house a cafe and a gift shop.
 It was extensively refurbished between 1991 and 2006.
 Tours are held daily during the summer months.

 Fota Island is also located close to Carrigtwohill.
 This island is home to Ireland's only Wildlife Park, and also the restored Fota House and Arboretum.
 Fota Island Resort includes the 5 star Fota Island Hotel, as well as two championship golf courses, on which the Irish Open was played in 2001, 2002 and 2014.

-Ireland's only permanent drive-in cinema, "Movie Junction", is located in Fota Retail Park to the west of the town.
-It opened in November 2010, expanding to a second screen in 2013.
+Ireland's first permanent drive-in cinema, "Movie Junction", was located to the west of the town.
+Opened in November 2010, it closed in 2019.

 The biggest agricultural show in Ireland, the National Ploughing Championships took place to the east of the village in 1992.
-Over the three days it was on, the event attracted almost 180,000 people.
+The three-day event attracted almost 180,000 people.